cmusatyalab/hyperfind/README.md

 (e.g., Xming on Windows, Xquartz on MacOS).

 ### Hyperfind Configuration Settings
-The OpenDiamond and Delphi connectors expose different configuration settings and connector-specific commands that can be accessed by clicking the `Config` button in the UI.
+The OpenDiamond connector exposes different configuration settings and connector-specific commands that can be accessed by clicking the `Config` button in the UI.
 These configuration settings are persisted locally to
-$HOME/.diamond/hyperfind-diamond.properties for the OpenDiamond connector and $HOME/.diamond/hyperfind-delphi.yml for the Delphi connection.
+$HOME/.diamond/hyperfind-diamond.properties.

-### Depending on a local build of OpenDiamond-Java (or Delphi)
+### Depending on a local build of OpenDiamond-Java

 Option 1: Use Local Maven